 As part of our Bee Friendly initiative, we made the decision to remove the on-course water jugs and replaced them with water fill stations in each clubhouse/restaurant areas as well as in permanent on-course bathrooms.
 This was done for a few reasons:

-- Create more sanitary drinking water conditions (Reduces bacteria growth & tepid water conditions that occure with on-course jugs.)
+• Create more sanitary drinking water conditions (Reduces bacteria growth & tepid water conditions that occur with on-course jugs.)

-Bring your reusable containers and fill up before you play or at the turn and help us create a better environment for you and our employees.
+Bring your reusable containers and fill up before you play or at the turn and help us create a safer environment for you and our employees.

 COLORADO GOLF’S ECONOMIC AND ENVIRONMENTAL IMPACT STUDY

-Learn how golf is affecting Colorado from and economic and environmentl perspective.
+Learn how golf is affecting Colorado from an economic and environmental perspective.
 Read the 2022 Report provided by the Colorado Golf Coalition.